 Continuing with the theme of Coastal Resilience Tools, Professor Chin Wu of UW-Madison discussed how he and his students measured historic bluff and shoreline recession rates throughout the region from analysis of aerial photographs.
 To make this information available, Professor Wu is working with the Association of State Floodplain Managers on an online viewer.
 Meeting attendees provided feedback on how this data would appear in the viewer though a facilitated small group activity.
 The Coastal Resilience Team received a lot of good feedback from participants and is incorporating that into the final viewer.
 Recession rate data will be made available on the Wisconsin Shoreline Inventory and Oblique Viewer later this spring.

-At the conclusion of the meeting, David Hart, Wisconsin Sea Grant Assistant Director for Extension, reflected on the Coastal Resilience Boat Tours that took place in October 2018.
+At the conclusion of the meeting, David Hart, Wisconsin Sea Grant Assistant Director for Extension, reflected on the Coastal Resilience Boat Tours that took place in October 2018 (see recap blog post here).
 In recapping the tours, David presented some of the main themes that came out of conversations on the boat.
 On their way out of the meeting, attendees identified which of the themes were most important to them with a sticky dot voting exercise.
 As you can see from the results, we have some great topics to discuss at future meetings.
 Thanks to everyone who participated in the Winter 2019 Community of Practice Meeting and for those who couldn’t make it, we hope to see you at the next one.